UPPS 05.04.04 - Texas State Security Alarm Systems

-The manager of Operations and Energy will identify the proposed hardware and location of all security alarm devices, floor plans identifying the installation site, and the proposed location of each security alarm device.
+The university’s security systems contractor will identify the proposed hardware and location of all security alarm devices, floor plans identifying the installation site, and the proposed location of each security alarm device.

-The person submitting the form should obtain approval from the department chair or director and dean or associate or assistant vice president before routing to the provost or vice president for final approval.
+The department submitting the form should obtain approval from the department chair, director and dean, or associate or assistant vice president before routing to the appropriate vice president and the provost and VPAA for final approval.

 Security Alarm Communications Specifications

-The Assistant Director/Emergency Management Coordinator and the manager of Operations and Energy must approve the hardware’s technical specifications for security alarm systems prior to purchase and installation.
+The director of Network Security must approve the hardware’s technical specifications for security alarm systems prior to purchase and installation.
 If a static IP address is required, there may be a monthly fee charged for this service.

-The university prohibits stand-alone security alarm systems (those not reporting to UPD or a third-party monitoring company).
+The university prohibits stand-alone security alarm systems (those not reporting to a third-party monitoring company).

-A decision made by the director of UPD, or designee, may be appealed to the Office of the Vice President for Student Affairs.
-The decision of the vice president shall be considered final.
+A decision made by the director of UPD, or designee, may be appealed to the Office of the Vice President for Finance and Support Services (VPFSS).
+The decision of the VPFSS shall be considered final.

-Security alarm systems monitored by UPD require a monthly monitoring fee used to support the personnel costs associated with monitoring the systems.
+There will be a monthly fee paid to UPD for alarm response used to support the personnel costs associated with the security alarm systems.

-After installation of a monitored alarm system, the department will provide UPD with account information for the payment of monthly monitoring fees.
+After installation of a monitored alarm system, the department will provide UPD with account information for the payment of monthly fees.